Gabaldonlab/perSVade/README.md

 `conda install -c conda-forge singularity`

-Build singularity image (stored in a file called `mikischikora_persvade_v1.sif`) obtained from Dockerhub (it is writable):
+Build a singularity image (stored in a file called `mikischikora_persvade_v1.sif`) obtained from Dockerhub (it is writable):

 `singularity build ./mikischikora_persvade_v1.sif docker://mikischikora/persvade:v1`

-NOTE: This command writes files into a cachedir (`$HOME/.singularity/cache` by default) and a temporary dir (`/tmp` by default).
-As perSVade's is a large image, you may get into storage problems if `$HOME` or `/tmp` do not have enough disk quota.
-You can change these directories through environmental variables before running singularity (i.e. with `export SINGULARITY_CACHEDIR=<cachedir>` and `export SINGULARITY_TMPDIR=<tmpdir>`). `<cachedir>` and `<tmpdir>` should be the redefined paths with enough disk.
-You can find more information in https://sylabs.io/guides/3.6/user-guide/build_env.html.
-Note that `<tmpdir>` should have full permissions (given with `sudo chmod 777 <tmpdir>`).

-Once the image file is created, run it with the following command (note that it is equivalent to the `docker run` commands mentioned above):
+Once the image file is created it can be moved to other direcories or systems (i.e. HPC clusters).
+You can use `singularity exec` to execute commands inside a container that has perSVade and it's dependencies installed in the path `/perSVade` of the container (with the same structure as this repository).
+For example, you can run a command to print the arguments of perSVade with:

-`singularity exec -e mikischikora_persvade_v1.sif ./scripts/perSVade.py --help`
+`singularity exec -e mikischikora_persvade_v1.sif bash -c 'source /opt/conda/etc/profile.d/conda.sh && conda activate perSVade_env && python /perSVade/scripts/perSVade.py --help'`

-Note that the file `mikischikora_persvade_v1.sif` can be moved to other machines to run perSVade on them.
+Note that the `source /opt/conda/etc/profile.d/conda.sh && conda activate perSVade_env` is necessary to activate the environment in which `perSVade.py` runs.

+You may also enter the container interactively with `singularity shell ./mikischikora_persvade_v1.sif` for testing purposes.

 PROS:

+- Singularity images can be run in any Linux or Mac OS in a reproducible way.
 - The reading and writing of files into the actual filesystem of singularity is better than docker.
 - Singularity images can be run on any Linux system without root permission.
 - The singularity image is a file that can be transfered between machines.